 - Proximal ileal injury adjacent to where the transverse colon is ruptured.

-- Traumatic rupture of transverse colon with pneumoperitoneum and faecal content within the adjacent peritoneal cavity.
+- Traumatic rupture of transverse colon with pneumoperitoneum and fecal content within the adjacent peritoneal cavity.

 - Subcutaneous fat stranding noted within the seatbelt distribution.

-- Severe hypovolaemia with collapsed IVC and pre shock bowel.
+- Severe hypovolemia with collapsed IVC and pre shock bowel.

 - Small hiatus hernia.

 1 case question available